qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 [^quick_sort_equal_pivot]: About the elements that equals the pivot, how exactly to treat them is implementation-specific.
 Some put them into the first partition.
 Some put then into another third partition.

+Two ways of maintaining invariant: immediate perfect invariant maintenance, delayed imperfect invariant maintenance.

+Most bugs occur because an invariant is broken.
+Maintaining some complex invariants require all the code over different places to "collaborate" together.
+If one piece code was changed by a developer not knowing the invariant, it breaks.

+One purpose of encapsulation is to reduce the chance the invariant be broken.

+Type systems also help maintaining invariant.
+But a simple type system can only maintain simple invariants.
+Complex invariants require complex types to maintain.
+If it becomes too complex, type may be longer than execution code.

 ### Manually maintaining invariant is hard